junxit/us-congress-bills-113/metadata.md

 - 2013-02-04 — Introduced in Senate
 - 2013-02-04 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2013-03-14 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2013-04-22 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden without amendment.
+With written report No. 113-20.
+- 2013-04-22 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden without amendment.
+With written report No. 113-20.
+- 2013-04-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 51.